pseudolanguagecompiler/pseudoC/README.md

 - Referential transparency via recursion over ASTs
 - Composability and algebraic reasoning over programs

-**Goal:** Formalize proofs of termination, correctness, and compositionality.
+**Goal:** Formalize proofs of termination, correctness, and compositionality and apply auto-formalization for more obscure grammars.

 ---